Exhibition

 About Assisted Plant Migration:

 Assisted plant migration is the intentional movement of plants — typically native and long living plants, like trees — from a warmer climate to a cooler climate.
-As temperatures in the northeastern US feel more like the southern states in the coming years due to climate change, northeastern forests may benefit from having some trees that are more comfortable with, and adapted to, these hotter conditions.
+As temperatures in the northeastern US feel more like those in the southern states over the coming years due to climate change, northeastern forests may benefit from having some trees that are more comfortable with, and adapted to, these hotter conditions.
 This practice is currently being researched and implemented across the country to support climate-smart forestry.